 This is a guide covering texture in photography.
-Texture can add depth to your photo but if there is too much, it can also ruin your image.
+Texture can add depth to your photo but if it is too much, it can also ruin your image.

 Let’s dive in!